MustafaAsadi/16x32-Memory-Verification-Environment-in-SystemVerilog/README.md

 Functional coverage on both input and output signals

-Self-checking mechanism with assert() and scoreboard
+Self-checking mechanism with immediate assertions and scoreboard

 Interface-based communication using clocking block